Hyundai i30: Engines

+Safety

 i30 Sedan

 The Hyundai Elantra (CN7) is sold as the i30 sedan in Australia, leveraging the use of the widely known "i30" nameplate there.

 Motorsport

-Gabriele Tarquini won the 2018 World Touring Car Cup driving an i30 N, winning five races.
-His teammate Norbert Michelisz won a further championship in 2019.
+The Hyundai i30 N TCR is a racing version of the i30 N introduced in late 2017, developed under the TCR regulations.
+Gabriele Tarquini and M Racing-YMR won the 2018 World Touring Car Cup titles with the car.
+Tarquini's teammate Norbert Michelisz won a further drivers' cup in 2019.

 A version of the i30 was developed for Next Generation Touring Car regulations for competition in the British Touring Car Championship, with its debut coming in 2020.
-This version of the car was titled the "i30 Fastback N Performance."
-The BTCC version of the car saw success, with Tom Ingram driving the car to the series championship in 2022.
+This version of the car was titled the "i30 Fastback N Performance".
+The BTCC version of the car saw success as well, with Tom Ingram driving the car to the drivers' championship in 2022 and 2025.